 1. Mind Toxin

 While engaging in masturbation, it is very common for pornographic images (whether imagined or seen) and erotica to be used to fuel the act.
 From what I’ve experienced and researched, it seems that sexual fantasies accompany masturbation around 99% of the time.
-Masturbation isn’t a solo act, but one that is fueled by lust.
+Masturbation isn’t a solo act, but one that is often fueled by lust.

 Although the Bible never addresses masturbation directly, it addresses sexual immorality and lust many times.
 Lustful thoughts are toxic to our mind and heart.